But they wouldn't sell douches if they were bad, right?

 If you are having trouble with infections, UTIs or otherwise, the first place to go is to see your doctor.
 Have you actually had these infections diagnosed and treated by a medical professional?
 If not, then you want to go there first.
 Most infections are not going to go away on their own: they need to be treated in a medically sound way.
 Also, you want to make sure that you really know what infection you have.
 Sometimes symptoms of other infections can mimic those of a yeast infection, for example.
 If you're treating for the wrong infection, then things are not going to improve (and often they will worsen).
 If you and your partner are not using safer sex practices, this is a good time to start implementing those as well, along with making sure that both of you are getting full STI testing regularly.
 If your partner really wants to help you with your infections and he isn't using condoms, that's what he could start doing to help, for real.

 You may also wish to look at your own lifestyle to see if there are things you can do to help prevent infection.
-Some women will simply be more prone to developing vaginal infections, especially if they are doing things that tend to encourage them like taking hormonal birth control or antibiotics (for example).
+Some people will simply be more prone to developing vaginal infections, especially if they are doing things that tend to encourage them like taking hormonal birth control or antibiotics (for example).
 Introducing live culture yogurt or taking acidophilus can help.
 Also, making sure that you are eating a balanced diet that is not heavy in things like processed sugars may assist you in avoiding infection, as can wearing breathable, cotton undergarments.
 In terms of the UTIs, you'll want to make sure that you're wiping correctly (front to back) and urinating both before and after sex.

-I'd also suggest having a serious conversation with your partner about how women's bodies work.
+I'd also suggest having a serious conversation with your partner about how vaginas work.
 Your vagina is NOT supposed to smell like a field of flowers or an ocean breeze or even nothing at all.
 Vaginas will have a particular scent and a particular taste, and that is the way things are supposed to be.
 Discharge that smells foul or fishy or has a bad color is a sign of infection, but as long as none of those things are going on, there's nothing to be worried about.
 Because of the way our cycles work, you are going to have some changes to the consistency and even scent and taste of your vaginal secretions throughout your overall cycle.
 Other issues, like having or treating an infection are going to change things as well.
 If your partner has a problem with the way things smell or taste, the easiest way to deal with this is to simply add a barrier method to the mix.
 Dental dams are terrific this.
 In addition to providing STI protection during oral sex, you can put a flavored lube (or just nothing at all) on the side of the dam that goes toward the partner's mouth.